 Aloe vera is used in cosmetics for almost every skin problem and condition.
 It’s a miracle plant that people are swearing by it.
 The best part of all is you can easily grow an aloe vera plant in your own home and use the natural gel directly from the plant to treat your skin concerns.
 I guess it’s a character’s thing - buying aloe vera cream from your favorite brand or cultivating it yourself, the point is to make sure you use it on a daily basis as a remedy against dry skin.

 Be careful though, some people can develop allergic contact dermatitis to aloe, so you may want to perform a patch test first before applying it to a large area of skin.

 Lavender oil is the best example in this group of oils that help you get rid of dry skin once and for all.
 This oil not only moisturizes the skin but it also has powerful antibacterial properties, meaning it can kill the bacteria residing in your pores.
 It’s said that it has a calming effect on the nervous system and it’s effective in treating eczema and dermatitis.

 To use essential oils first, clean your skin with lukewarm water and gently pad with a soft towel.
 Then apply a few drops of the essential oil on your fingertips and massage it gently into the dry areas for a couple of minutes.
 Be careful - some essential oils are strong and can cause an allergic reaction.
 It’s best to first test the oil how it will react on a small patch of skin before putting in on a large area.
-If your skin is sensitive, or you want to be extra safe, the best option is to dilute the essential oil with other natural oil like coconut or mix it with some other natural ingredient to make your own mask.
+If your skin is sensitive, or you want to be extra safe, the best option is to dilute the essential oil with other carrier oil like coconut or mix it with some other natural ingredient to make your own mask.